teiid/teiid-embedded-examples/README.md

 ## Teiid Examples

-Teiid Examples show how to integrate multiple, heterogenous data stores and enterprise services in a light-weight, micro-service way.
+Teiid Embedded Examples show how to integrate multiple, heterogenous data stores and enterprise services in a light-weight way.

 ## Build